Small-Bodies-Node/catch-apis/README.md

 ### File Naming

 -   Scripts for working with this code base always begin '\_'.
--   All application source code is placed in the `SRC` dir
+-   All application source code is placed in the `src` dir
 -   Configuration files are to be saved in the root dir
--   Ad hoc instruction files are to be labelled README.md, and can be placed in any dir
+-   Ad-hoc instruction files are to be labelled README.md, and can be placed in any dir

 ### Tooling

 -   mypy (with vscode integration)
     -   Please add python typings to ALL aspects of the code base (all classes, functions, etc.)
--   [Black](https://www.mattlayman.com/blog/2018/python-code-black/) pre-commit hooks auto-formatting (TBD)

 ## GENERATING SQLALCHEMY-ORM MODELS

 This only needs to be done when the DB schema gets changed.
 Run `_generate_models.sh` to generate an output of the latest DB schema translated into sqlalchemy-ORM syntax in `generated-models/gen-models.txt`, then we essentially copy-paste those contents into `src/models.py`

-## GIT COMMITS

-...

 ## TODOs

-[] Add testing
+[] Add BLACK auto-formatting with git hooks
+[] Set up monitoring with e.g. `https://prometheus.io`
-[] Set up CI
+[] Set up development deployment
-[] Swagger docs

 ## DEVELOPMENT NOTES